Ayush-Singhal-2004/JAVA-NOTES/README.md

 5. switch case
 6. jump statements - break, continue, return

+- break statement - simple and labeled
+- continue statement - simple and labled

 #Scope & Lifetime of variable in JAVA :
 - Java allows variables to be declared within any block.
 A block defines a scope.
 - Each time we create a new block, we are actually defining a new scope.